openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-animation-pagetransition.md

 # Page Transition (pageTransition)

-When routing switches occur, custom page entry and exit transition effects can be defined in the pageTransition function.
+When switching routes, you can customize the transition effects for page entry and exit by defining them in the `pageTransition` function.

 > **Note:**
 >
-> For better transition effects, it is recommended to use the Navigation component and [Modal Transition](../../../Dev_Guide/source_zh_cn/arkui-cj/cj-modal-transition.md).
+> For better transition effects, it is recommended to use the Navigation component and [Modal Transition](../../../Dev_Guide/source_en/arkui-cj/cj-modal-transition.md).

 ## Import Module